312th Military Intelligence Battalion (United States)

 The 312th Military Intelligence Battalion, nicknamed the “Silent Warriors”, formerly known as 23rd Signal (Heavy/Light) Construction Battalion, 312th Communications Reconnaissance Battalion, and 312th Army Security Agency Battalion, is an active duty Military Intelligence Battalion of the United States Army.
-The 312th Military Intelligence Battalion is stationed at Fort Sam Houston, Texas where it conducts all-source, signals intelligence, geospatial intelligence, open source intelligence, counterintelligence and human intelligence operations in support of US Army South and United States Southern Command requirements.
+The 312th Military Intelligence Battalion is stationed at Fort Sam Houston, Texas where it conducts all-source, signals intelligence, geospatial intelligence, open source intelligence, counterintelligence and human intelligence operations in support of US Army Western Hemisphere Command, United States Southern Command, and United States Northern Command requirements.

 Unit history

 23rd Signal Construction Battalion (1943-1953)

 The 312th Military Intelligence Battalion traces its origins to December 31, 1943, when it was constituted as the 23rd Signal Construction Battalion.
 Activated on February 10, 1944, at Camp Pickett, Virginia.
 It was redesignated the 23rd Signal (Light) Construction Battalion on Apr 24 and the 23rd Signal (Heavy) Construction Battalion Aug 21.

 WWII (1945)

 The battalion deployed to the China–Burma–India Theater in WWII in April 1945 until 24 December 1945.
 The battalion sailed on the USS General LeRoy Eltinge's maiden voyage on their way to Burma.
 The battalion's primary mission was to construct and maintain vital communication lines along Ledo Road near Myitkyina, Burma.
 This included tasks such as laying telephone and telegraph lines, establishing communication centers, and ensuring reliable communication for military operations.
 The battalion's work was crucial for coordinating troop movements, artillery support, and other critical aspects of combat operations.
 After its deployment, the unit returned to the United States and was inactivated at Fort Lawton, Washington, on January 22, 1946.